This Kale Quinoa and Mushroom Skillet is made in one pan and is SO easy and full of flavour. It’s a healthy dinner that your whole family will love!

 And I let him pretend he does. #GOODWIFEGOALS.

 Add in the kale and quinoa, mix it up and then cover it.
-THEN, just let it get all warm and cozy with whatever mushrooms your may or may not have left.
-I won’t judge.
+THEN, just let it get all warm and cozy with whatever mushrooms you may or may not have left.

-I Can’t Believe It’s Not Butter gets even BETTER with some roasted garlic (obsessed) and fresh herbs.
-Then pour it ALL over that pan of goodness that you’re face-first in right now.
+Doctor up MORE butter (‘cause it makes things BETTER) with that garlic and fresh herbs.
+Then pour it ALL over that kale quinoa and mushroom skillet of goodness that you’re face-first in RIGHT NOW.

 I knew you wouldn’t listen.